IBM-Cloud/vnf-samples/one_nic_vsi_sample/README.md

     - Click Three Dot Button corresponding to the Unbound IP address -> Click `Bind`
     - Select RHEL7 instance from `Instance to bind` column.
     - After clicking `Bind`, you can see the IP address assigned to your RHEL7-VSI Instance.
-3. In the Security group,  here are the steps to open the port 8443
-    - Go to `VPC Infrastructure Gen 2` from IBM Cloud
-    - Click `Security groups` from the left pane
-    - Click the security group which is corresponding to your VPC
-    - Click `New Rule` in "Inbound Rules" column.
-    - Select `Protocol` as "TCP"
-    - Select `Port Range` under Port
-    - Give `8443` port number in `Port min` and `Port max`
-    - Select `Source type` as `Any`
-    - Click `Save`, and a new rule will be added to your security group
-4. From the CLI, run `ssh cloud-user@<Floating IP>`.
+3. From the CLI, run `ssh cloud-user@<Floating IP>`.
-5. Enter 'yes' for continue connecting using ssh your key.
+4. Enter 'yes' for continue connecting using ssh your key.
 This is the ssh key value, you specified in ssh_key variable.